 First, provide an introduction.
-It may include source info, background info, transition phrases.
-The introduction is a way for you to setup the information that you'll be presenting from the outside source.
+It may include source info, background info, or transition phrases.
+The introduction is a way for you to setup the information that you will be presenting from an outside source.

 Next, include the idea from the source as either a direct quote, paraphrase or summary.
-Make sure to always properly cite ideas from other sources.
+Make sure to always properly cite ideas from outside sources.

-Finally, include an analysis of the ideas that you've presented.
+Finally, include an analysis of the ideas that you presented.
 An analysis will include your response, interpretations or arguments in relation to the idea from the outside source.
-Analysis is crucial for a good research paper, and it is probably the most important step in this process.
+Analysis is crucial for a good research paper, and demonstrating your insight is probably the most important step in this process.

 There are three primary ways to present ideas from another source in your research paper: direct quote, paraphrase and summary.